Video ref helps Dortmund thrash Cologne in Bundesliga | FOX Sports

 BERLIN (AP) Pierre-Emerick Aubameyang, Maximilian Philipp and the video referee all struck twice as Borussia Dortmund routed Cologne in the Bundesliga on Sunday.

-Philipp got Dortmund off to a dream start with a glancing header to Andrey Yarmolenko’s fine cross.
+Philipp got the home side off to a dream start with a glancing header to Andrey Yarmolenko’s fine cross.

 It was Philipp’s first goal for Dortmund since his summer transfer from Freiburg.
 Both he and Ukrainian forward Yarmolenko, another new arrival, were Dortmund’s best players in the first half.

-But the home side had to wait until first-half injury time for the next goal, scored by Greek defender Sokratis Papastathopoulos despite Cologne’s protests.
+But the home side had to wait until first-half injury time for the next goal, controversially scored by Sokratis Papastathopoulos.

-Referee Patrick Ittrich initially ruled the goal out for Sokratis’ apparent shove – causing the defender and goalkeeper to collide and the ball to fall for Sokratis to poke over the line – but the goal was then given after consultation with his video assistant.
+Referee Patrick Ittrich at first ruled the goal out for a Sokratis shove when Cologne defender Dominique Heintz collided with his goalkeeper and the ball fell kindly for Sokratis to poke over the line, but the goal was given after consultation with his video assistant.

-Cologne’s anger was exacerbated as Ittrich’s whistle for the alleged foul seemed to come before the ball crossed the line.
+Cologne’s anger was exacerbated as Ittrich’s whistle for the alleged foul came before the ball crossed the line.

+”We want to protest.
+It was an irregular goal in contravention of the rules,” Cologne general manager Joerg Schmadtke said.

 Video assistance intervened for a second time when Lukas Kluenter blocked Philipp’s header with his arm.
 Play continued but Ittrich called it back and booked the Cologne defender after receiving instructions on his earpiece.
 Aubameyang duly converted the penalty, the only encouragement he needed for his second goal a minute later.